olympus-tools/ARES/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a report to help us improve
+about: Found a bug, that someone should fix?
 title: 'Bug Report'
 labels: bug
 assignees: ''